Gradient

 Supporting journalism on six critical AI beats

-Investigations into frontier AI companies
+• Accountability reporting on frontier AI companies

-Integration of AI in governments and militaries
+• AI in government and militaries

-AI labor impacts
+• AI labor impacts

 Who are grants for?

-We welcome submission from all experienced journalists and media creators: both staff writers/editors/producers and freelancers are welcome to apply.
+We welcome submissions from all experienced journalists and media creators: both staff writers/editors/producers and freelancers are welcome to apply.
 Journalists with an investigative background are particularly encouraged to apply.
 A background in reporting on AI and/or technology is desirable, but not mandatory.

 You do not need to have an outlet secured before applying, although we encourage it.
 If you can’t secure a letter of interest from an editor before your application, we’ll ask you to obtain one before we distribute any funding (see template).
-Your publication or distribution platform of choice must be able to accept grant-funding for stories.
+Your publication or distribution platform of choice must be able to accept grant funding for stories.

 When evaluating applications, we look for:

-Potential for Impact.
 We care about stories that make a difference.
 We want the reporting we enable to help society navigate the challenges ushered in by increasingly capable and widespread AI systems, whether that be by raising awareness of an underdiscussed harm or catalyzing policy change.

-Reach.
-We hope grantees' stories will be read, heard, or viewed widely, and by people with decision-making power.
+We hope grantees’ stories will be read, heard, or viewed widely, and by people with decision-making power.
 We prefer to fund stories that are likely to be published in established and influential outlets.

-Journalistic experience.
 We look to fund journalists with a track record of impressive reporting.
-We tend to only fund journalists who have written at least one piece like the original journalism they're proposing, whether that's an ambitious investigation or a captivating explainer.
+We tend to only fund journalists who have written at least one piece like the original journalism they’re proposing, whether that’s an ambitious investigation or a captivating explainer.

-Feasibility.
 We look for pitches and budgets that demonstrate a realistic plan for how to pull off the proposed story.

 If you have any questions about the application process, please contact grants@tarbellcenter.org.